How I Got 16 Birth Certificates and 10 Apostilles for a Philippine Client in One Day: A California Notary’s Full-Service Story

 How much does it cost to apostille a birth certificate in California?

 The California Secretary of State charges twenty dollars per apostille certificate.
-Certified copies of birth certificates from county vital records offices vary by county but typically range from twenty-five to forty dollars per copy.
+County vital records offices charge varying amounts for certified copies, but most fall between twenty-five and forty dollars per copy.
 Wet Ink Notary’s full-service fee covers the coordination, travel, and processing on your behalf.

 Do I need a power of attorney to request someone else’s birth certificate?